M.I.T. DEPARTMENT OF EECS

 ;; ANSWER SECTION: slashdot.org.
 3600 IN A 184.108.40.206 ...[output truncated]

 (recursion desired) flag indicates that

 that the server permits recursive lookups (some do not).

-dig only shows us the final result of the recursive search.
-One
+dig only prints the final result of the recursive search.

-way for us to mimic the individual steps of a recursive search is to
+You can mimic the individual steps of a recursive search

-send a request to a particular DNS server and ask for no
+by sending a request to a particular DNS server and asking for no

 +norecurs flag.
 For example, to send a

 non-recursive query to one of the root servers:

 ; <<>> DiG 9.3.1 <<>> @a.ROOT-SERVERS.NET www.slashdot.org +norecurs ;; (1 server found) ;; global options: printcmd ;; Got answer: ;; ->>HEADER<<- opcode: QUERY, status: NOERROR, id: 1888 ;; flags: qr; QUERY: 1, ANSWER: 0, AUTHORITY: 6, ADDITIONAL: 12